erikkallman/shim/README.md

 ## Features

-- **Category Theory Foundations**: Implementation of category theory primitives including categories, functors, monads, and bicategories
+- **Category Theory Foundations**: Implementation of category theory primitives including categories, functors, monads, natural transformations, and bicategories
 - **Quantum Circuit Simulation**: Tools for building and simulating quantum circuits
 - **Categorical Quantum ML**: Models quantum machine learning as composition of categorical structures
 - **Higher-Order Transformations**: Represents parameter updates and gradients as 2-morphisms in bicategories
+- **Natural Transformations Framework**: System for implementing and composing quantum circuit transformations like optimization, error correction, and noise simulation
+- **Dagger Compact Closed Categories**: Support for quantum teleportation and entanglement swapping through categorical structure
-- **ZX-Calculus**: Support for reasoning about quantum operations using ZX-diagrams (skeleton implementation)
+- **ZX-Calculus**: Support for reasoning about quantum operations using ZX-diagrams

 ## Current State of Development